On May 1, 2018. The Maine Real Estate Network will become Bean Group.

 The Maine Real Estate Network is a 'one-stop' shop for buyers and sellers.
 When it comes to real estate, we've done it or we're doing it.
 Ask us a question below or give us a call at - 207-774-4224 to inquire about our services.
 In addition to helping you buy or sell your home, we offer financing, title services, home repair and improvement, and more.

-The Maine Real Estate Network has a great partner in Cumberland County Mortgage.
-Whether you're looking for a fixed rate mortgage, VA loan, or conventional loan, Cumberland County Mortgage provides clients and their Realtors across Maine with the lowest rates and highest level of service possible.
+The Maine Real Estate Network has a great partner in HarborOne.
+Whether you're looking for a fixed rate mortgage, VA loan, or conventional loan, HarborOne provides clients and their Realtors across Maine with competitive rates and the highest level of service possible.

 Apply for a loan today- it's fast, easy, and free!